risk-first/website/estimating/Fixing-Scrum.md

 What's the point in getting an estimate right if you're building _totally the wrong thing_?
 Am I alone in finding that 90% of everything I do goes in the bin, more-or-less straight away?

 ## The Key Question

+> " Your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should." -[Ian Malcolm, _Jurassic Park_](https://www.imdb.com/title/tt0107290/)

 How can we, as software developers, minimise the chance of building the wrong thing?